N00byKing/NineSolsTracker/README.md

 - Configureable verbosity
     - Ability to disable connection information
     - Ability to filter specific types
+    - Ability to specify if specific location types should be shown on world map
 - Track shop states
 - Track lore states required for true ending